 At the airport you will only be able to purchase CUCs, and it is the only currency you will really need to use for your trip.
 All major currencies will be exchanged but it is highly recommended not to exchange US dollars.
 While perfectly legal, you will likely get a very unfavourable exchange rate and also be charged a 10 per cent commission.
 Pounds sterling and euros are recommended, with euros the easier to exchange.

 ATMs do exist in Cuba, however they are not reliable.
 We therefore recommend that you take as much cash as you are comfortable carrying.
 You can get cash advances through your credit card from banks but they will not accept any US-issued credit cards.
+Any credit cards issued by a US bank or credit card company will not be accepted.
+Please check with your bank before travel as you may not realise your credit cards are issued by a US company.

 Visa, MasterCard, Access, Diners and Banamex are accepted in most Cuban ATMs (if you can find one that works), banks and tourist shops and in some restaurants and hotels.
 The most accepted credit card is Visa, although authorisation can sometimes be denied due to poor computer connections or other problems.
 Note there may sometimes be commission charged when getting cash advances by credit card (1% normally) at CADECAS and free at banks.